alexhokl/notes/tools.md

 - [shodan](https://www.shodan.io/) - a search engine of internet-connected
   devices (for instance, IOT devices)

+### Mobile devices

+- [ntfy.sh](https://ntfy.sh/) - a paid service to send push notifications to your phone via PUT/POST; this is done without using infrasttructure of Apple or Google

 ### Monitoring

 - [Akita](https://www.akitasoftware.com/) - API monitoring (sort of like